3d Modularity Revisited: Conclusion and Discussion

 \subsection{Acknowledgements}

 The authors would like to thank Sergei Gukov, Mrunmay Jagadale, Ciprian Manolescu, and Sunghyuk Park for very helpful discussions.
 We also thank Peter Paule for sharing his implementation of the qZeil algorithm.
 MC and DP would also like to thank the American Institute of Mathematics for hosting a collaboration meeting on related topics.
 This work has been supported by the~Vidi grant (number 016.Vidi.189.182) from the Dutch Research Council (NWO).
+The work of I.C. has been supported in part by the European Union’s Horizon 2024 Research and Innovation Programme under the Marie Skłodowska-Curie Grant Agreement No. 101204790 (QFT2VOA-DuStRel).
 The work of P.K. has been supported by the Sonata grant no. 2022/47/D/ST2/02058 funded by the Polish National Science Centre.